scottlafetra/DarkFrontier/Gameplay Rules.md

 3. If neither of these defense systems work, the ship is hit!
 Roll on the ship's damage table to see what happens.

 ### Collisions between a missle and a ship
-1. The player who controls the ship may choose to fire one of their missles as a counter missle.
-If they do, change the missle into flak as described in collisions between two missles and resolves as a collision between that flak and the ship.
+1. The player who controls the ship may choose to fire one of their missles as a countermeasure.
+If they do, resolve the collision as a flak and ship collision instead of placing the fired missile.
 2. Roll a die to represent the point defenses of the ship firing.
-If the result is higher than the rating of the ship's point defenses, the missle was destroyed.
-The ship is hit by the missile's debris!
+If the result is equal to or higher than the rating of the ship's point defenses, the missle was destroyed.
+Otherwise, the ship is hit by the missile's debris!
 Roll on the ship's damage table to see what happens.
 3. If neither system sucessfully destroys the missile, the missle sucsessfully delivers it's thermonuclear warhead to the ship and detonates it.
 The ship is destroyed.
+4. Remove the missile token fron the board.

 ### Collisions between two ships
-1. The player controlling each ship chooses an amount of missles to fire and removes that amount from their missle bay.
-Both players resolve flak collisions with their ship equal to the lower of the two numbers.
-The player who fired the least amount of missles resolves missle collisions equal to the diffrence between those two numbers.
+1. The player controlling each ship chooses an amount of missles to fire.
+2. Both players resolve flak collisions with their ship equal to the lower of the two numbers.
+3. The player who fired the least amount of missles resolves missle collisions equal to the diffrence between those two numbers.

 ### Gimbaling
-If an engine has gimbaling, you may destribute it's thrust when increasing velocity between two adjacent hexes.
+If an engine has gimbaling, you may distribute it's thrust when increasing velocity between two adjacent hexes on the ship's velocity counter.